SciGno/webframework/README.md

 - Username is: user@domain.com
 - Password is: password

 Once you login, you will be redirected to the main page.
+The JWT token will expire in 30 seconds.
+Refreshing the page after token expiration will redirect you to the login page.

 TODO
 ===